Expression of Interest

 Expectations from Participating Organizations

-• Three to five hours per week from key stakeholders for the duration of the project;
+• One to two hours per week from key stakeholders for the duration of the project;

 • Curiosity, inclusive leadership and openness.